KehEatCode/Machine-learning/Basic concept/p-value.md

     - if we did this experiment a bunch of times, then only 5% of those experiments would result in the wrong decision.

-- p value can be divided into 2 types: one-side p value and two-side p value
+- p value can be divided into 2 types: one-side p value and two-side p value; two sided is common

 - A p value is used in hypothesis testing to help you support or reject the null hypothesis.
 -